pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 ## Decision
 No true decision has been made yet.
-I want to run a few more experiments on sightsing different distances from the hydrophone, and see how the different filters perform.
+I want to run a few more experiments on encounters different distances from the hydrophone, and see how the different filters perform.
 The results fromt hat experiment can be documented here, and will help steer the decision.